-Kindly Myers Goes Spelunking In A Skimpy Red Bikini: ‘Let’s Go On An Adventure!’
+Kindly Myers Goes Spelunking In A Skimpy Red Bikini: 'Let's Go On An Adventure!'

 Kindly Myers enticed fans with a spelunking adventure in her most recent Instagram share.
 The Playboy hottie let herself be photographed in a scenic cave while rocking a skimpy string bikini, inviting her audience to go exploring with her in the caption.

 The social media maven was standing in a shallow pool, posing with her hands raised as she leaned her palms against a carved rocky outcrop.
-A massive cave wall stretched in the backdrop, creating a small alcove which Kindly’s toned, curvaceous figure gracefully occupied.
+A massive cave wall stretched in the backdrop, creating a small alcove which Kindly's toned, curvaceous figure gracefully occupied.
 Turquoise water flooded the cave floor, adding a splash of color to the earth-toned surroundings.
-The stunning cavescape gave prominence to her fiery-red swimwear, which, in turn, made her flawless bronzed tan pop.
+The stunning cavescape paled next to her fiery-red swimwear, which, in turn, made her flawless bronzed tan pop.

-The sizzling blonde wore a revealing halterneck top that tied behind her neck and around the back.
-The item had tiny cups that flashed an eyeful of sideboob, although Kindly’s arm blocked some of the view.
-Her rounded posterior was exposed by a scanty side-tie thong, which was daringly high-cut and showed off her voluptuous thighs.
-The two-piece flaunted her long, sexy legs and left her chiseled midriff on show.
+The sizzling blonde wore a revealing halterneck top which tied behind her neck and around the back.
+The item had tiny cups which flashed an eyeful of sideboob, although Kindly's arm blocked some of the view.
+Her rounded posterior was exposed by a scanty side-tie thong, which was daringly high-cut and showcased her voluptuous thighs.
+The two-piece exposed her long, sexy legs and left her chiseled midriff on show.
 The 35-year-old accessorized with discrete stud earrings and a matching ring on her finger.

 Followers seemed very receptive to the sultry share, hitting the "like" button on her post more than 5,200 times in the first 50 minutes.
 Plenty of her admirers also felt compelled to compliment her bombshell bikini bod in the comments section, which quickly filled with hearts and fire emoji.

-“Beyond stunning,” said one person.
+"Beyond stunning," wrote one person.

-“Irresistibly Beautiful,” wrote a second user.
+"Irresistibly Beautiful," added a second user.

 "Amazing pic [fire emoji] Your [sic] so sexy and very beautiful," read a third message.